wormhole-foundation/docs.wormhole.com/docs/reference/constants.md

 ## Consistency Levels

-The following tables document the [consistencyLevel](./glossary.md#consistency-level) values for each chain.
+The following tables document the [consistencyLevel](./glossary.md#consistency-level) values (i.e. finality reached before signing) or for each chain.

+The consistency level defines how long the Guardians should wait before signing a VAA.
+The amount of time for finalization depends on the specific chain's consensus mechanism.

+Consistency level is a `u8` so any single byte may be used, however a small subset have specific meanings.
+If the `consistencyLevel` is not one of those specific values, the `Otherwise` column describes how its interpreted.

 <!--CONSISTENCY_LEVELS-->
 <table data-full-width="true">